-C-EH-1 Safety of New Development.
-Ensure that risks to life are minimized and that new development is safe from, and does not contribute to, geologic, sea level rise, or other hazards for a period of at least 50 years.
+C-EH-I Safety of New Development.
+Ensure that new development is safe from, and does not contribute to, geologic or other hazards for a period of at least 50 years.

-C-EH-32 Applicant's Assumption and Disclosure of Risk.
-As a condition of coastal permit approval for development in hazardous areas, require the applicant to record a document: exempting the County from liability for any personal or property damage caused by geologic or other hazards on such properties and acknowledging that future shoreline protective devices to protect structures authorized by such coastal permit are prohibited.
+C-EH-32 Applicant's Assumption of Risk.
+As a condition of coastal permit approval for development in hazardous areas, require the applicant to record a document exempting the County from liability for any personal or property damage caused by geologic or other hazards on such properties and acknowledging that future shoreline protective devices to protect structures authorized by such coastal permit are prohibited.